You are here

-What is a Special Rate (T&PI or TTI) disability pension?
+What is a Special Rate (T&PI or TTI) Disability Compensation Payment?

-The Special Rate of disability pension is the highest level of disability pension available to an injured veteran, member of the Forces, member of a Peacekeeping Force or Australian mariner under the Veterans' Entitlements Act 1986 (VEA).
+The Special Rate of Disability Compensation Payment is the highest level of Disability Compensation Payment available to an injured veteran, member of the Forces, member of a Peacekeeping Force or Australian mariner under the Veterans' Entitlements Act 1986 (VEA).

-The Special Rate of disability pension is designed to compensate for a person's inability to engage in remunerative work, where that person's inability to work is solely as a result of their VEA accepted conditions.
+The Special Rate of Disability Compensation Payment is designed to compensate for a person's inability to engage in remunerative work, where that person's inability to work is solely as a result of their VEA accepted conditions.
 For this reason, in every potential Special Rate case, delegates must check to make sure that a client is not receiving compensation for their inability to work through some other channel (for example, through incapacity payments under the DRCA or MRCA).

-The Special Rate pension is not income or asset tested, nor is it taxable income.
+The Special Rate is not income or asset tested, nor is it taxable income.

-The Special Rate of disability pension is colloquially known as the Totally and Permanently Incapacitated pension (T&PI or TPI).
+The Special Rate of Disability Compensation Payment is colloquially known as the Totally and Permanently Incapacitated pension (T&PI or TPI).

 What is the purpose of the Special Rate (T&PI or TTI)?

-The purpose of the Special Rate of pension is to compensate severely disabled or injured veterans who are unable to ever go back to work, support themselves or their families, or provide for their old age through paid work.More ?
+The purpose of the Special Rate is to compensate severely disabled or injured veterans who are unable to ever go back to work, support themselves or their families, or provide for their old age through paid work.More

-Sections 24, 24A, 25 and 28 of the VEA directly relate to the Special Rate of pension and outline the eligibility criteria that the veteran must meet in order to qualify for Special Rate.
+Sections 24, 24A, 25 and 28 of the VEA directly relate to the Special Rate and outline the eligibility criteria that the veteran must meet in order to qualify for Special Rate.

-Eligibility for Special Rate of disability pension (T&PI)VEA ?
+Eligibility for Special Rate of Disability Compensation Payment (T&PI)VEA

 NB: Veterans who are blinded in both eyes as a result of war-caused injury or war-caused disease are automatically deemed to satisfy the criteria in section 24 of the VEA.
-If they meet the blinded criteria, they are entitled to a pension at the Special Rate.
+If they meet the blinded criteria, they are entitled to the Special Rate of Disability Compensation Payment.

 If a veteran is aged under 65 at the time of lodging a claim, there are three primary tests that must be satisfied before a determination granting Special Rate can be made.
 The tests must be met discretely, yet concurrently, during the assessment period for the veteran to be eligible.
 These are:

-- 70% Test – under this test in p24(1)(a), a veteran must be in receipt of or eligible to receive a disability pension of at least 70% of the General Rate.
-More ?
+- 70% Test – under this test in p24(1)(a), a veteran must be in receipt of or eligible to receive a Disability Compensation Payment of at least 70% of the General Rate.
+More

 - The Alone Test – “by reason of incapacity from that war caused injury or war caused disease or both, alone”; the following two situations eventuate: